Why does the fitness industry not seem to care about you?

 I want you to celebrate the way you look — no matter your size.

-It’s going to be all about empowering women to be healthy and fit — and of course, because I’m me, I’m teaching about how your overall fitness ties into the health of your pelvic floor, and giving you recommendations for working out without making your pelvic problems worse.
+It’s all about empowering women to be healthy and fit — and of course, because I’m me, I’m teaching about how your overall fitness ties into the health of your pelvic floor, and giving you recommendations for working out without making your pelvic problems worse.

-And I’d love to have you join me.
+And I’d love to have you join me in my Fit Strong Balance Program

 If you’re interested in learning how to: